 Your Basics and Business plan for your blog:

 If I would have been at your place, and planning to start a blog, here are few things I would do for the next few days:

-- Create a free blog on BlogSpot.com for testing purpose.
+- Create a free blog on BlogSpot.com for testing purposes.
 If you are bit technical, rather use this guide and create a blog on WordPress platform like the one I have.
 You can start with this WordPress guide where you will learn everything about WordPress.

 - Read lots of blog posts about blogging, SEO basics.
 You can always start from ShoutMeLoud archive, as you will find everything to get started.

 - Observe a few top blogs in the niche you are writing about, and start from the oldest post to understand how they started.

 - Read interviews of some of the bloggers to learn their story, and this will also help in motivating yourself.